 Of course, none of that is reason to act like a fool.
-Which spending eighty septims (almost all of the money I was supposed to have at my disposal!) on that would certainly be.
+Which spending eighty drakes (almost all of the money I was supposed to have at my disposal!) on that would certainly be.

 "You exaggerate mercilessly - it might be old, but it's still perfectly functionable.
-How about... a hundred septims, and I'll teach you a Firebite spell as well."
+How about... one septim, and I'll teach you a Firebite spell as well."
 That was actually quite a tempting offer.
 I didn't know one myself, but I knew fire spells could be very useful in a pinch - lighting fires even without flint and tinder, as an emergency replacement for properly cooking, and even for defense.
 Although to be entirely truthful, I wasn't planning to use it for the last; the first item in my arsenal when it comes to combat is neither spell nor weapon but my legs.
 Running away at the first sight of trouble has served me well for quite a while now and I wasn't planning on changing that (I personally blame this attitude on an excess of sanity, although some people would dispute that.)

 It was quite a bit easier to pick up than I was expecting, even though I had relatively little experience with Destruction magic.
 Arrille shrugged and muttered "Dunmer" when I managed to successfully light a candle on his table on the second try.